HidekiAI/ML-KNN-Rust/README.md

 One thing that inspired me into trying this out was (as mentioned above of the video that inspired me) KNN is slow, and what I wanted to experiement was on how I can speed up based on parallelizing the comparison against the trained images.
 MNIST database consits of 60K images, so with 4 threads, I can break that down to 15K per thread, and so on.

+  Side note: See postmortem and hindsight section in regards to trained images chunked into separate threads.

 Initial thinking, because image comparison (at least, my initial intents) will be based on flattening the 2D image into 1D, and comparing byte-by-byte (`uint8`), if the image is 28x28 pixels (flatten to 784 pixels), that's 784 comparions per trained image.
 I've watched the video in which the coder prints out the index of the trained image it was comparing against, and the index he's print out would show in rate of about 1 per second...
 The coder also converted a single byte (`uint8`) into a 32-bit (`uint32`), wasting 24-bits per read.

 Note: In C++, that's `std::uint8_t` and `std::uint32_t`; whether in C++ or Rust, I will stay away from using the term "word" and "long", though no matter which language, "byte" is 8-bits, due to ambiguities in languages and native settings, such as `size_t` and `int` can be 32 or 64 bits, or to express 64-bits as "`long long`", `char` can be 8, 16, or 32-bits compared to `wchar` being platform specfic to Windows for 16-bit, etc, is just TOO AMBIGUOUS!
 30+ years ago, we had to also consider using C libraries like `htonl()` to deal with byte-sex...
 Sorry for the rant, but this is one of the things about Rust, the native types are explicit in that way and static-analyzer will even nag (and hate you and haunt your underwear drawers until you fix it or dynamically cast it) if you try to assign `uint32` into an `int32` variable (and vice-versa)!